sjgutta/sjgutta-personal-portfolio/README.md

   - Final touches and deployment of this task are still pending due to coronavirus limiting user interaction data.
 * Implemented popularity metrics for Venues and Event objects.
 These are useful for numerous views and for recommendations.
 * Helped integrate an API with live COVID testing/case data into new COVID page at https://app.discotech.me/covid.
-* Created an event prioritization system/metric to determine the order in which events scraped from venue's website should be reviewed before being pushed live to Discotech's site.
 * Implemented test system in pytest to ensure that models in Python Backend code always match with our MySQL database schemas.
 * Used Flask caching for optimizations that reduced Discotech's average API response times by over 25%.
 * Designed and implemented an object oriented redirect system for Discotech's web application.
 Many of the old links for venues, cities, events, etc. have been changed but we don't want existing links to break.